digitalinteraction/accounts-officer/README.md

 - Pull in people too
 - Allow aws regions to be customised
 - Explore a "billing" sheet which pulls the monthly bill from each service
+- Opt-in to services rather than requiring all

 ---